Kung Pao chicken: Western versions

 Versions commonly found in the West, called Kung Pao chicken, Kung Po, or just chicken chili and garlic, consist of diced, marinated chicken, stir-fried with orange or orange juice, ginger, garlic, chicken broth, sugar, cooking oil, corn starch, and salt and pepper to taste.
 Many other vegetables may be added, such as onion, bell pepper or carrots.
 The dish often includes or is garnished with whole roasted peanuts.
-Instead of chicken, Western variations sometimes substitute other meat such as pork, duck, fish, shrimp, or tofu.
+Instead of chicken, Western variations sometimes substitute other proteins such as pork, duck, fish, shrimp, or tofu.